 1. Vancouver, British Columbia

-Located in British Columbia, Vancouver is easily the most beautiful Canadian city.
+Located in British Columbia, Vancouver is a strong contender for being the most beautiful Canadian city.
 You’ll discover mountain vistas in the north, the Pacific Ocean to the west, and Stanley Park downtown.
 The city’s sweeping panoramas are incredible and offer unlimited recreational opportunities.

-The city is renowned for its art and culture scene, with various museums and galleries to choose from.
+The city is renowned for its art and culture scene, with various museums and galleries.
 These include the Vancouver Art Gallery, the Museum of Vancouver, and the Science World Vancouver.